ciaranbench/ufc-fight-predictor-webapp-public/README.md

 When this HTML form is submitted, the stats of each fighter will be acquired, their difference taken, and the resultant array normalised to prepare it for the pretrained network.

-The network output is used to render the results page.
+The results page displays the network output.

 The results page will display an error message if no fighters, or only one fighter, is selected.